GetTerminus/terminus-oss/DEVELOPMENT.md

 ### Releasing

-Releases are handled automatically when code is merged to `release`.
-Never merge code to `release` that is not production ready!
+Releases are handled automatically when code is merged to `master`.
+Never merge code to `master` that is not production ready!

-1. [Semantic Release][semantic-release] looks at all commits since the last tag on `release`.
+1. [Semantic Release][semantic-release] looks at all commits since the last tag on `master`.
 1. Based on those commits it will [bump the version number appropriately][semver].
-1. A changelog is generated in the release notes on [Github][ui-github].
+1. A changelog is generated in the release notes on [Github][oss-github].
 1. The new version is published to [NPM][ui-npm] under the `next` tag.
 1. When the new functionality is verified, it is tagged as `latest`:
     - `npm dist-tag add @terminus/ui@<version to promote> latest`